 Туре Fee Credit funds to the Loan Account Nil Pay funds from the Loan Account Standard direct credit Same day TT/RTGS Nil \$26.00 Dishonour Fees Applicable if a funds transfer fails, for example if there are insufficient funds in an account.
-Transfer from Loan Account \$9.00 Direct debit from a Nominated Account \$35.00 Issuer Sponsored Search \$16.50 Retrieval of information Applicable when your Nominated Adviser requests the Lender to retrieve, collate, sort and/or provide archived or historical information. \$50.00 Break Costs Applicable if you break a Fixed Rate Loan.
-Refer to the next page Company/Executive Company Options Arrange payment to exercise Loan repaid within 4 months \$250.00 \$200.00 or 1% of exercise application, whichever is greater Off Market Transfer Fee Applicable when a transfer of Security resulting in a Change of Beneficial Ownership to Issuer Status or another Controlling Participant \$25 per security Late Settlement of Buy Contract Note Applicable when a buy contract note does not settle on the due date as specified on the contract note. \$30 per contract note Late Settlement of Sell Contract Note Applicable when a sell contract note does not settle on the due date as specified on the contract note. \$30 per contract note
+Transfer from Loan Account \$9.00 Direct debit from a Nominated Account \$35.00 Issuer Sponsored Search \$16.50 Retrieval of information Applicable when the Lender is requested to retrieve, collate, sort and/or provide archived or historical information. \$50.00 Break Costs Applicable if you break a Fixed Rate Loan.
+Refer to the next page Off Market Transfer Fee Applicable when a transfer of Security resulting in a Change of Beneficial Ownership to Issuer Status or another Controlling Participant. \$25 per security Late Settlement of Buy Contract Note Applicable when a buy contract note does not settle on the due date as specified on the contract note. \$30 per contract note Late Settlement of Sell Contract Note Applicable when a sell contract note does not settle on the due date as specified on the contract note. \$30 per contract note